-The Wright Center is a non-profit, community-based graduate medical education consortium and safety-net provider of primary care services with a mission is to continuously improve education and patient care in a collaborative spirit to enhance outcomes, access and affordability.
+The Wright Center for Community Health and its affiliated entity, The Wright Center for Graduate Medical Education is a non-profit, community-based graduate medical education consortium and safety-net provider of primary care services with a mission to continuously improve education and patient care in a collaborative spirit to enhance outcomes, access and affordability.

 Our organization was founded in 1976 as an Internal Medicine residency program and has blossomed into a robust, nationally-recognized Graduate Medical Education Safety-Net Consortium (GME-SNC), serving 17,500+ patients annually and training 185+ learners within community venues across America.

 We aim to develop culturally competent doctors and integrate mental health, dental services and other specialty services into primary care for a whole-patient approach to care.
 At the heart of all we do is a strong commitment to graduate medical education, patient and family care and positive regional impact, inclusive of community service and economic growth and development.

 The Wright Center for Community Health clinics in Jermyn, Clarks Summit, Scranton and Wilkes-Barre offer healthcare services for children and adults across Northeastern Pennsylvania.
 Our clinics follow the Patient-Centered Medical Home (PCMH) model, a delivery structure where treatment is coordinated through a patient’s primary care physician to ensure necessary care is received when and where they need it.

 Every Wright Center for Community Health location in Luzerne and Lackawanna Counties is unique, but at every practice, you will find innovative, team-based healthcare aiming to take into account all aspects of a patient’s physical and mental/behavioral health.
 Doctors, nurse practitioners, physician assistants and medical support personnel will collaborate with you (and if you like, also with your family) to develop effective healthcare plans that work.